 Hangzhou

 A large portion of the city borders the massive West Lake.
-It’s the main attraction in Hangzhou, with many of the other most popular things to do in Hangzhou surrounding the lake.
-Start your first day in Hangzhou, with a walk down Hefang Street.
-It’s an old street lined with small shops, just south of the city centre.
+It’s the city’s main attraction, with many of the other most popular things to do in Hangzhou surrounding the lake.

 Walk west on Hefang Street, and you’ll eventually reach Liulang Wenying Park.
 It’s a scenic spot with large willow trees that provide canopies over the paved trails near the lake.